Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

    - Functional unit (unit chosen, rationale, measurement method)
    - E, I, and M details (values, data sources, methodology for each)
    - Key assumptions and known limitations
-4. **What "sufficient disclosure" looks like** — publish the Gate 3 rubric criteria so applicants know exactly what standard their submission will be measured against.
+4. **What "sufficient disclosure" looks like** — publish the 27-item review checklist so applicants know exactly what standard their submission will be measured against.
 Transparency about the criteria is itself a fairness mechanism.
 5. **Accepted formats** (PDF, Word, plain text email, Markdown; IMP/YAML optional)
 6. **How to submit** (email to sci-certification@greensoftware.foundation)
 7. **What happens next** (acknowledgement → review in 10-15 business days → approve / request revision / reject)